justin-loi/compatibility-predictor/README.md

 # Input/Output
 The program takes the input by reading the JSON input through the `input.json` file.
 The output is generated in JSON into the `output.json` file.

+For your reference, an `input.json` and `output.json` is available for your reference.